-- 1. In the Tools toolbar, select the Select 🔭 or Cutter 🖉 tool. - 2.
-In the Camera view, select the drawing elements to create a symbol.
+- 2. In the Camera view, select the drawing elements to create a symbol.

-- 3. From the top menu, select Edit > Create Symbol or press F8. - Clicking the Create Symbol is button in the Edit toolbar will create a symbol from the entire layer.
+- 3. From the top menu, select Edit > Create Symbol or press F8. - Clicking the Create Symbol button in the Edit toolbar will create a symbol from the entire layer.